helloworldless/davidagood.com/content/blog/dynamodb-enhanced-client-java-heterogeneous-item-collections/index.md

 1. Get just the orders for a customer

 We will focus on #3.
 We will use a DynamoDB `Query` to get the customer and their most recent order in a single request.
-The challenge here is not with querying the item collection but with marshalling the resulting heterogeneous items into their respective entity value classes.
+The challenge here is not with querying the item collection but with marshalling the resulting items into their respective value classes.

 That is because the Enhanced Client is based on the concept of a `DynamoDbTable<T>`, which allows you to preform the full range DynamoDB operations (`GetItem`, `PutItem`, etc.) in an ORM sort of way.
 Example: